-Participation in industry initiatives and policy consultations is also crucial to shape the development of universally recognised ESG standards for companies and investors.
+Participation in industry initiatives and policy consultations at national, European and international level is also crucial to shape the development of universally recognised ESG standards for companies and investors.

 Phoenix Group is active in a number of fora and investors initiatives through its central sustainability team, public affairs team, sustainable investing team and stewardship team.
 A full list of these initiatives and an assessment of our contributions is available in our annual stewardship report.